 Page and Global Guides

-Page guides appear on a single page or master in the project.
+Page guides appear on a single page or component in the project.
 To add a page guide to the canvas, click-and-drag from one of the rulers and drop the guide at your desired X or Y value.
 Page guides are teal by default.

-Global guides are similar to page guides, but they're always visible on the canvas, regardless of which page or master you're currently working on.
+Global guides are similar to page guides, but they're always visible on the canvas, regardless of which page or component you're currently working on.
 To create a global guide, hold CTRL or CMD as you drag from the ruler.
 Global guides are magenta by default.

 Deleting Page and Global Guides